If you are in the mood to go vegan today, you came just to the right place, because I will tell you how to go vegan in 24 hours – sort of.

 - Watch What the Health and learn about how a low-fat plant-based diet is the best diet for your health and how your body suffers from you eating animal products.
 The studies that support the claims of the doctors in the documentary are all proven by science and not funded by the meat, egg or the dairy industry.

 - Borrow or buy books that are about vegan nutrition and ethics.
-I wrote about vegan books too, so see my list right here.
 One of the best vegan books will always be My Beef with Meat, as it was the first book I ever read on the topic of veganism and is written beautifully + includes delicious recipes.

 - Go crazy on social media and follow vegans from around the world so that you can feel inspired and motivated every day when you scroll down on Instagram.
 Some of my favourite accounts that are fully vegan and super inspiring are thecompassionateroad, bonnyrebecca, sohamveganlife, jamesaspey, joyfulvegan and of course you can also follow me.